-- Facilitator shows learners the UV fluorescent powder and explains how the harmless powder is made up of tiny particles which are roughly the same size as bacteria. - Explain that the powder will be used to demonstrate germs on their hands.
-Explain how germs are microorganisms that are too small to be seen and how handwashing is an effective way to remove germs from hands--though not all handwashing techniques are equally effective. - Ask, have you ever been in a public restroom and see someone do the "Splash & Dash"?
-Explain that the use of soap and scrubbing all parts of the hand thoroughly for 20 seconds is the most effective way. - Facilitator asks for a volunteer to have powder applied to their hands - Sprinkle a generous amount of powder on the person's hands.
-Have them rub their hands together and show them to the class. - Darken the room and/or retrieve the viewing box.
-Shine the UV light on the person's hands to demonstrate how the powder glows when illuminated with a UV light, but is otherwise invisible. - Facilitator asks for two additional volunteers to have powder applied to their hands as well.
-Once three participants have powder on their hands give each volunteer one of the following sets of instructions: - Rinse hands with water only - Use hand sanitizer only - Wash hands using soap and water - Invite each participant to apply powder to their own hands and test out different handwashing scenarios and techniques. - o Washing for 2 seconds, 5 seconds, 10 seconds, 20 seconds - o Do different scrubbing techniques work better than others?
+- Facilitator shows participants the UV fluorescent powder and explains how the harmless powder is made up of tiny particles that are roughly the same size as bacteria. - Explain that the powder will be used to demonstrate germs on their hands.
+Explain how germs are microorganisms too small to be seen and that handwashing is an effective way to remove germs from hands, though not all handwashing techniques are equally effective. - Ask, "Have you ever been in a public restroom and see someone do the splash and dash?"
+Explain that the use of soap and scrubbing all parts of the hand thoroughly for 20 seconds is the most effective way to wash your hands. - Facilitator asks for a volunteer to have powder applied to their hands. - Sprinkle a generous amount of powder on the person's hands.
+Have them rub their hands together and show them to the class. - Darken the room or retrieve the viewing box.
+Shine the UV light on the person's hands to demonstrate how the powder glows when illuminated with a UV light, but is otherwise invisible. - Facilitator asks for two additional volunteers to have powder applied to their hands.
+Once three participants have powder on their hands give each volunteer one of the following sets of instructions: - Rinse hands with water only. - Use hand sanitizer only. - Wash hands using soap and water. - Invite each participant to apply powder to their own hands and test out different handwashing scenarios and techniques. - o Try washing for two seconds, five seconds, 10 seconds and 20 seconds - o Do different scrubbing techniques work better than others?

-3. Handwashing (cont.)
+3. Handwashing (continued)